According to TSA guidelines, you can bring an electric toothbrush on a plane in both your carry on bags and checked bags.

 Domestic vs. International Flights

-So whether you are flying Ryanair, EasyJet, Emirates, Qantas, or any other airline around the world, you can keep your teeth clean on the plane and at your destination.
+So whether you are flying Ryanair, EasyJet, Emirates, Qantas, or any other airline in the United States or around the world, you can bring your electric toothbrush through the security checkpoint in your hand luggage and keep your teeth clean on the plane and at your destination.

 If not, don’t worry, you can buy a mini-sized, travel-friendly tube of toothpaste at many stores and even at the airport if you forget to buy one before you travel.